broadinstitute/dig-aggregator-methods/finemapping/README.md

   * MAF filter of at least 0.005 for the varians to be used
   * Locus window size used is 10MB

-### FinalResultsStage
-This stage aggregates all the results into a standard json format per phenotype for use by the bioindex process

-### GatherCredibleSetsStage
+### RichardsCredibleSetsStage
+PySpark script.
 This stage aggregates all the results into a credible sets using the 'signal' SNP as the center of each 10MB locus and joining it with the neighboring conditioned pbalues.
+If more than one signal is present in a 10MB window, the top signal is kept and used as the region center (so 5MB on each side of the variant is the region).